Do you know when your website goes down?

 Uptimia offers website uptime checks in 5 minutes interval from 5 data centers and notifies you through email under the free account.

-I like their reporting with a beautiful graph.
+I like their reporting on a beautiful graph.
 It also shows average response time with each technical check like DNS, Connects, Send, Wait, and Receive.

 Monitor two website with insping in absolutely FREE to receive instant notifications and in-depth reporting when your site goes down.
 If you are looking for webhook integration or get notified on slack, then this is something out of the box with insping.